All about Hangul – The Korean alphabet

 The Korean alphabet Hangul

-The Korean alphabet of Hangul (한글) has a legitimate claim as being the world’s best writing system.
+The Korean alphabet, Hangul (한글), has a legitimate claim as being the world’s best writing system.
 Language learners and linguists widely recognize Hangul for its intuitiveness and ease of learning.
 Let’s explore in more detail why many consider Hangul as the world’s best writing system!

 How the Korean alphabet was developed

-Modern Hangul includes 24 letters (down from an original 28) – 14 consonants and 10 vowels.
-One-syllable blocks derived from the letters make a full sound.
+Today, modern Hangul includes 24 letters (reduced from the original 28): 14 consonants and 10 vowels.
+These letters combine into syllable blocks, each forming a complete sound.
 The beauty of Hangul is in its simplicity.
 Consonants logically represent the position and shape of the mouth and tongue when making the sounds associated with them.

 Following romanization, 한글 itself is commonly written in two different ways.
 Sometimes it is written as ‘Hangeul’, other times as ‘Hangul’.
 As there are multiple systems of romanization, it’s best to use 한글 itself when writing Korean words in order to pronounce them correctly!